Standard 2. Achieving Educational Objectives Through Core Functions

 - Class Scheduling System: The final planned implementation project of Connected Curriculum, is to replace the class scheduling system.
 The new tool will enhance the current scheduling experience by visualizing the concentration of courses by quarter, day of the week, and time of day with the ability to easily see potential scheduling conflicts.
 It will leverage information from the course management component of the curriculum management system.
 This project will allow us to improve space utilization to address insufficient classroom inventory.

-New students receive a plethora of information to understand the academic requirements and to help them navigate campus life.
-Before arriving to campus, students receive information through Approach Stanford to aide their transition.
+New students receive a variety of information to understand the academic requirements and to help them navigate campus life.
+Before arriving to campus, students receive information through Approaching Stanford to aid their transition.
 Once they arrive, New Student Orientation provides a program of events for new students and their families.
 Undergraduate Advising Directors, professional advising staff within Academic Advising, guide undergraduates throughout their four years at Stanford, in addition to faculty advisors within each of the major departments.
+Specialized professional advisors also support students with specific needs, including transfer students, co-terminal master’s degree students, student athletes, students on special academic progress status (e.g., academic probation or suspension), and students interested in graduate study in medicine, law, or business.
 (Advising is one of the criteria evaluated as part of the regular review of majors; see CFR 2.7).

 To support graduate student advising, which happens within the academic departments, the Faculty Senate mandated that all programs set out advising expectations for both advisors and advisees.
 This policy (GAPP 3.3.1) was the result of a study of graduate advising led by the Committee on Graduate Studies and presented to the senate in 2018.
 These advising expectations are shared in the Stanford Bulletin page for each program as well as through department websites and program handbooks and cover questions such as how advisors will be assigned and changed, the frequency of meetings, and how degree progress and dissertation supervision will be conducted.
 Postdoctoral scholars complete and discuss an annual Individual Development Plan together with their faculty sponsors.